 Example: $5,000 in Google Ads ÷ 100 new customers = $50 paid CAC

-What to Include in Your CAC Calculation
+What Should You Include in Your CAC Calculation?

 Include in CAC Do NOT Include